AxonIQ/reference-guide/part-ii-domain-logic/command-model.md

 When an Entity \(including the Aggregate Root\) applies an Event, it is handled by the Aggregate Root first, and then bubbles down through `@AggregateMember` annotated fields to its child entities.

 > **Note** There is a way to filter the entities which would handle an event applied by the Aggregate Root.
-This can be achieved using `eventForwardingMode` attribute of `@AggregateMember` annotation.
+This can be achieved by using `eventForwardingMode` attribute of `@AggregateMember` annotation.
 By default, an event is propagated to **all** child entities.
-An event can be blocked using `ForwardNone` event forwarding mode.
-If you want to forward an event to specific entity instances use `ForwardMatchingInstances` event forwarding mode.
-Listing below shows how to specify forwarding mode on aggregate member.
+An event can be blocked using `ForwardNone` event forwarding mode (see listing below).
 >```java
 >public class MyAggregate {
 >    ...
 >    @AggregateMember(eventForwardingMode = ForwardNone.class)
+>    private MyEntity myEntity;
+>    ...
+>}
+>```
+>If you want to forward an event to the entity only in a case when an event message has matching entity identifier use `ForwardMatchingInstances` event forwarding mode.
+Entity identifier matching will be done based on specified `routingKey` on `@AggregateMember` annotation.
+If `routingKey` is not specified on `@AggregateMember` annotation, matching will be done based on `routingKey` attribute on `@EntityId` annotation.
+If `routingKey` is not specified on `@EntityId` annotation matching will be done based on field name of entity identifier.
+Let's take a look at example how to define `ForwardMatchingInstances` event forwarding mode:
+>```java
+>public class MyAggregate {
+>    ...
+>    @AggregateMember(eventForwardingMode = ForwardMatchingInstances.class)
 >    private MyEntity myEntity;
 >    ...
 >}